elenasacristan/treebooks/README.md

 Then they will need to fill out the payment form in order to rent the book(s).

-Once the payment has gone through a success message will be displayed and then the user can go to the specified store where the book belongs and collect it.
+Once the payment has gone through a success message will be displayed and then the user can go to the speci%ed store where the book is located and collect it.

 If there is an error with the payment the user will be notified with an error message.

 If the payment has been successful the following will happen:
 - The book(s) will be added to the list of read books and the list of current_books
 - The return_date will be calculated buy adding the number of days that the user is renting the book for to the present date.
-- The book will become NOT available
+- The book will become NOT available to other users.
 - The money paid for the book (not including the deposit) will be added to the total money raised for the charity
 - The number of books rented will be added to the number of books rented since the charity started.
 - If the user was in a waiting list for the books that he/she is renting then his/her name will be removed from the waiting list.